 If you need help giving your Trade Show Passport Game an Extreme Makeover with Event Gamification Software, click here.

-Tactic #4: Replace your Paper Trade Show Passport Game with Challenge Bar Trivia
+Tactic #4: Replace your Paper Trade Show Passport Game with Trivia Bar

-If option 3 didn’t sound good to you, then you will want to read about this solution!
+If option 3 didn’t sound good to you, then you will want to read about the trivia bar!

 One afternoon we received a call from an insurance industry executive.
 She wanted to know how to get her sales people (independent reps) to go to the trade show area at her national sales meeting.
 She had used trade show passports in the past, but she wanted something more interactive and content-oriented than just stamping passports and entering people’s names into a drawing.

 We set up a trivia bar with a large leaderboard on the show floor.
 There was a prize for the top score.
 The leaderboard was very public.
 The exhibitors (or sponsors) provided the content for the game.
-Attendees who visit sponsor booths have a leg up on attendees who don’t in the game.
+Attendees who visit sponsor booths have a leg up on attendees who don’t visit the booths.

 Using this game, you can expect the following: